MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-05-make-environment-available.md

 ## Mesh Uploader versions

 As explained in the article named [Add the Mesh Toolkit package](../../build-your-basic-environment/add-the-mesh-toolkit-package.md), there are two versions of the Mesh Toolkit: the stable build and the preview build.
-At the time of this writing (mid-November 2023), the preview version of the Uploader contains a few updates that make it slightly different from the stable build:
+At the time of this writing (mid-November 2023), the preview build of the Uploader contains a few updates that make it slightly different from the stable build:

 1. The preview version has a new Mesh logo.
 1. *Mesh Worlds* in the stable version are now called *Mesh Environment Collections* in the preview version.